-The measure, which was first enacted 40 years ago, provides four core protections for young people who are involved in the juvenile justice system.
+The JJDPA was first enacted 40 years ago and provides four core protections for young people who are involved in the juvenile justice system.
 The JJDPA requires that states address disproportionate minority contact (DMC) within their juvenile justice systems, ensures that children are not placed in adult jails, and requires that incarcerated youth and adults be separated by both sight and sound barriers.
 The JJDPA also prohibits the incarceration of children for status offenses, behaviors that violate the law only because the person engaging in them has not reached the age of adulthood.

 Currently, the JJDPA contains an exception by which courts are permitted to jail children for these behaviors if the child is found in violation of a valid court order.
-In 2012 alone, this exception was used more than 7,000 times.
-The bill introduced today by Sen. Whitehouse and Sen. Grassley would bring a much-needed end to this practice by requiring states to phase out use of the so-called valid court order (VCO) exception.
+In 2012 alone, this exception was used more than 7,000 times to jail young people for non-criminal conduct.
+The bill introduced today would bring a much-needed end to this practice by requiring states to phase out use of the so-called valid court order (VCO) exception.